pelixpng/PastVuApp/README.md

 page](https://github.com/PastVu/pastvu).

 The app has been developed using ReactNative, TypeScript, and Expo, making it compatible with both Android and iOS platforms.
-Currently only available for Android on [Google Play](https://play.google.com/store/apps/details?id=com.pelixpng.PastVuApp), the iOS version will be released later.
+Currently, only available for Android on [Google Play](https://play.google.com/store/apps/details?id=com.pelixpng.PastVuApp), the iOS version will be released later.

-PastVu is an online platform for gathering, geo-tagging, attributing and discussing retro images.
+PastVu is an online platform for gathering, geotagging, attributing and discussing retro images.
 A look at the history of humanity habitat.
 The platform's main goal is to make historical images more accessible to a wider audience and to promote cultural heritage preservation.
 The platform is free to